 Heroin addiction refers to the compulsive use of the drug heroin, a powerful opioid that is derived from morphine.
 Heroin is usually injected, but it can also be smoked, snorted, or sniffed.
 It binds to opioid receptors in the brain and body, leading to a surge of pleasurable sensations, pain relief, and a feeling of relaxation.
+This fast action produces an intense "rush" or wave of euphoria within seconds to minutes, which is a highly reinforcing experience for users.

 With regular use, the brain and body can adapt to the drug, and the user may require increasingly higher doses to achieve the desired effects.
 This can lead to physical dependence, as the body adapts to the presence of the drug and experiences withdrawal symptoms when the drug is stopped.